Updated on by Asher Fergusson

 Average daytime temperature: 53 – 61˚F (12 – 16˚C).

-Walking and Hiking: Walks and hikes are one of the most incredible ways to see New Zealand.
+Walks and hikes are some of the most incredible ways to see New Zealand.
 Stay on pathways or planned routes.
 Wear breathable layers.
 Ensure you have enough water and food for the walk.
 You may want to wear long pants to prevent any leg scratches from the natural surroundings.
 A light walking shoe with good grip will be suitable for most terrains.
 More difficult landscapes require sturdier and more advanced gear and clothing.

 What NOT To Take to New Zealand